-The Gibraltar Ambulance Service operates a pre-hospital framework, in principle, similar to that found in the United Kingdom; composed of Ambulance Care Assistants, Ambulance Technicians and HCPC registered Paramedics providing basic, intermediate and advanced life support respectively.
+The Gibraltar Ambulance Service (GAS) operates a pre-hospital framework, similar to that found in the United Kingdom; composed of Ambulance Care Assistants, Ambulance Technicians and HCPC registered Paramedics, providing basic, intermediate and advanced life support respectively.

 Ambulance Care Assistant’s drive transport Ambulances locally for planned appointments and treatments from and to hospital, clinics and healthcare facilities and across the border between St Bernard’s hospitals (SBH) and Spanish hospitals and clinics.
-They also use their advanced driving skills to respond to medical emergencies when supporting the Emergency Ambulance wing of the service and working beside Emergency Medical Technician’s (EMT) and Registered Paramedics.
+They also use their advanced driving skills when seconded to Frontline duties and work beside Ambulance Technicians and Paramedics.

-Both Ambulance Technician and Paramedic complete and maintain a full and accurate clinical record for all patients, with particular emphasis on patient observations, treatment given and drug administration in accordance with the requirements of the Data Protection Acts.
+Both Ambulance Technician and Paramedic complete and maintain a full and accurate clinical record for all patients, with particular emphasis on patient observations, treatment given and drug administration in accordance with evidence based protocols and guidelines.

 All ambulance personnel carry out twice daily vehicle inspections to ensure fleet ambulances and the paramedic response vehicle are roadworthy and properly equipped to respond to any type of emergency, manage and transport patients safely.